Dogs are not allowed anywhere on the reserve.

 - Do not attempt creek crossings during periods of high water.

 - Rattlesnakes are common in rocky areas of the reserve.
 Watch your step, and look before sitting!

 - Poison oak grows thickly along the trail; stay on the trail, and avoid brushing up against its foliage or bare branches.

 - Deer ticks are potential carriers of Lyme disease.
 Stay on the trail, wear long pants and inspect and wash yourself carefully after your hike.

 - Mountain lions are active in the area.
 Hike with a partner, and keep children in sight.

 - Avoid contact with rodents or their nests or droppings, as they may be carriers of Hantavirus.

 - Hunting may occur on neighboring lands: danger of stray bullets.

-Be aware that hunters and off-highway vehicle enthusiasts use the surrounding areas, and trespassing and poaching may occur.
 Please help ensure everyone's security by notifying the Reserve Director of any inappropriate uses of the reserve that you observe.